Affiliate links on Android Authority may earn us a commission. Learn more.

 - How much might it cost?
 We expect the Galaxy Watch 6 Pro to be priced similarly to its predecessor, but a price increase could be on the cards.

 Will there be a Samsung Galaxy Watch 6 Pro?

 We think that there will be a Galaxy Watch 6 Pro.
-There are strong factors to suggest this, as well as good reasons why it wasn’t launched with the Galaxy Watch 6.
+There are strong factors to suggest this and good reasons why it wasn’t launched with the Galaxy Watch 6.

-Firstly, the Galaxy Watch 5 Pro is still a top-tier wearable and going strong.
-We named it the best wearable of 2022, and it takes more than seven months for such an accolade to fade from our memory.
+Firstly, the Galaxy Watch 5 Pro is still a top-tier wearable going strong.
+We named it the best wearable of 2022, and it takes some time for such an accolade to fade from our memory.
 Samsung acknowledged the continued importance of the Watch 5 Pro by releasing several key updates for the device.
-They included boosts that both Galaxy Watch 5 models received, such as improved sleep tracking, irregular heart rate notifications, a new Track Run sport mode, Samsung Wallet, and more.
-But the Watch 5 Pro also got a GPX file database, allowing users to browse recommended routes, and the device’s Route Workout can now be used for running and walking as well as hiking and cycling.
+Both Galaxy Watch 5 models received improved sleep tracking, irregular heart rate notifications, a new Track Run sport mode, Samsung Wallet, and more.
+The Watch 5 Pro also got a GPX file database, allowing users to browse recommended routes, and the device’s Route Workout can now be used for running and walking as well as hiking and cycling.

 That left Samsung with room to release two more smartwatches without the need for an interactive upgrade to the Watch 5 Pro just yet.
 At the same time, it also has a loyal customer base who were calling out for the return of the rotating bezel on the Galaxy Watch 4 Classic — a feature that was not only popular but also very useful in many scenarios.
 When you take all of these factors into consideration, it makes a lot of sense for the “Classic” model to make a return after two years, and hence we got the Galaxy Watch 6 Classic.